 Jordan Shanbrom, Insurance Broker, California Life Coverage

 For Life Insurance, Coronavirus has changed how the underwriting department of insurers looks at applications.
-We now have to ask about whether or not clients have been in close proximity to those who have symptoms and we do check their medical records (if they are applying this way, not the case if they are applying non-medically) to see if they have been diagnosed with any symptoms of COVID-19.
+We now have to ask about whether or not clients if in close proximity to those who have symptoms and we do check their medical records.
+We see if they have receive proper diagnoses with any symptoms of COVID-19.

-If so, they are barred from coverage for up to 6 months or longer, depending on the severity of the case.
+If so, they are no under this coverage for up to 6 months or longer, depending on the severity of the case.
 Some of our carriers that we offer are including exclusions altogether, if you travel outside of the country, or if you get COVID-19 and pass away, it will not be covered.
 It depends on the Insurer.

 The implications are huge.
 It means that insurers will be more critical of pandemics in the future, and most of the time, exclusions are kept and not removed, meaning that older policies will have stronger value than newer policies in regards to covering these types of conditions and situations.